JGrotex/tci-wi-twilio-extension/README.md

 A TCI WI Connector is planed for later.

 ## Sample Integration
-here a sample of how to [connect this Service](connectAMXBPM.md) from TIBCO ActiveMatrix BPM.
+TCI Sample APP Exports can be found in [TCIAppExport](TCIAppExport) Folder, they are all ready to use. here a sample of how to [connect this Service](connectAMXBPM.md) from TIBCO ActiveMatrix BPM.

 ## Activities